You’re trying to learn Japanese, I’m learning to program on the side.

-Some of the tools you will use are going to help you train your vocabulary, while some will be able to train your grammar.
+Some of the tools you’ll use are going to help you train your vocabulary, while some will be able to train your grammar.

 Some of them are going to be authoritative reference points for you while you learn, while others will be the actual methods you use for learning.

 When it comes to learning, everyone has their own preferred methods.
 There are some people who learn well by dedicated repetition.
 Others have to learn through rhymes or through narratives.

 The first thing you ought to do is find out what works for you.

 If you’re looking for something to supplement organized teaching in the classroom, then chances are that you don’t find the learning methods applied in the classroom to be as effective as they could be.

 Whatever material you choose to use, you have the advantage that there’s no time limit and no due date for your homework.

 Therefore, apply yourself as much and as thoroughly as you can.
 Learn things well enough the first time around that you won’t have to go back and revise later.